mikebonus/StockPriceWebScraper/README.md

 through web-scraping.

 10 Stock prices fluctuating in both <b>[Most Actives Table]</b> and <b>[Gainers Table]</b> from
-the above link get automatically displayed in this application (LIVE).
+the above link get automatically displayed in this application (LIVE) <br></br>
+[please see and compare the prices in the images below]

 This application is also capable of handling network connection, so if there is no wifi connection, then the system will generate a toast message reminding users to find a